Why Tracking GLP-1 Injection Site Reactions Matters

 Standardize a pain/severity scale before you start.
 For example, 0 = no pain, 5 = moderate, 10 = worst.
 Keep privacy in mind and limit required fields to reduce friction.
 Consistent fields help convert entries into simple charts or summaries later (Doctronic blog).

 Log as close to the shot time as you can.
 Most local reactions show up within 0–48 hours, so prompt entries catch onset and peak timing (Doctronic blog).
 If you miss the immediate window, note the actual time you observed the reaction and mark the entry as retrospective.
 Short, timely notes reduce recall errors and make weekly trends more reliable.
+Use the GLP-1 Symptom Log to capture timing and dose context when symptoms occur.

 Set a short weekly routine to scan the last 7–30 days of entries.
 Look for repeated sites, rising average pain scores, or reactions that last longer than expected.
 Simple visuals help: a 30‑day severity trend line highlights increases, and a body‑location heat‑map shows frequency by area.
 If you see increasing severity, spreading redness, or reactions that do not resolve after several days, prepare notes for your clinician.
 The FAERS study and clinical reviews highlight how trend data can identify safety signals worth discussing with a provider (FAERS safety-signal study (2024), Doctronic blog).